Winter in Ely

 2022 events: Feb.
 3-13, Winter Festival.
 In Whiteside Park, the region's most accomplished snow-sculpture artists whip up whimsical figures; there's also a fur-trade encampment, skiing, art walk, craft fair, bake sale and blues dance.

 Outward Bound hosts a free guided trip to the pictographs.
 Call to reserve your spot and snowshoes, if needed, at 218-365-5761.

-Visitors may want to plan ahead for the biggest warm-weather events — Blueberry Arts Festival the last weekend of July, the Boundary Waters Blues Festival the fourth weekend of August and the Harvest Moon Festival the weekend after Labor Day.
+Visitors may want to plan ahead for the biggest warm-weather events — Blueberry Arts Festival the last weekend of July and the Harvest Moon Festival the weekend after Labor Day.

 For more, see Dreaming of Ely.

 Nightlife: The restored 1936 Historic State Theater on Sheridan Street is the cultural hub.